TIPS FROM YOUR LOCAL INSULATION CONTRACTORS IN KITCHENER-WATERLOO

 Regardless of the kind of insulation, do remember that you need to correct whatever flaw is allowing your home’s insulation to get wet.
 Even if you do not need to replace your existing insulation, failing to repair the leak will ultimately cause more harm and end up costing you more than necessary.

-- Cellulose Insulation – Cellulose insulation, while eco-friendly, is made from plant fibres and recycled paper materials (typically newspaper).
-Therefore, when this becomes wet, it quickly deteriorates and is prone to mildew and mold.
+Cellulose insulation, while eco-friendly, is made from plant fibres and recycled paper materials (typically newspaper).
+Therefore, when this becomes wet, it quickly deteriorates and is prone to mildew and mould.
 Insulation contractors in Mississauga and surrounding cities may be able to remove the affected insulation and dry it out, but this takes time.
 In most cases, removing the affected pieces and replacing them with fresh, dry insulation is best.

-- Cotton Insulation – Cotton insulation requires a full replacement.
-As a plant fibre, it soaks up water and eventually leads to drastic mold and mildew growth.
+Cotton insulation requires a full replacement.
+As a plant fibre, it soaks up water and eventually leads to drastic mould and mildew growth.

-- Foam Board Insulation – Foam board insulation works like spray foam; therefore, it is impermeable to water and should not host mold or mildew.
-However, check to ensure the board dries properly or dry it yourself to prevent the mold and mildew from forming on neighbouring structures that are not impermeable, such as drywall.
+Foam board insulation works like spray foam; therefore, it is impermeable to water and should not host mould or mildew.
+However, check to ensure the board dries properly or dry it yourself to prevent the mould and mildew from forming on neighbouring structures that are not impermeable, such as drywall.

 Water Damage?
-Contact Your Local Insulation Contractors in Hamilton, Mississauga, Kitchener-Waterloo and Surrounding Cities
+Contact Your Local Insulation Contractors in the Kitchener-Waterloo area.

 Reitzel Insulation serves the Kitchener-Waterloo and surrounding area, and we are here to help you with your insulation concerns.
 If you need to schedule an insulation removal or have your insulation inspected, contact our team at 226-241-9991.
 You can also reach us by filling out this online contact form.